chitvs/wordler/README.md

 ## Features

-- **Strategic Initial Guess**: Starts with an optimal guess to cover common letters.
+- **Strategic initial guess**: starts with an optimal guess to cover common letters.
-- **Feedback Processing**: Filters the list of possible words based on feedback from guesses.
+- **Feedback processing**: filters the list of possible words based on feedback from guesses.
-- **Best Guess Selection**: Uses letter frequencies to select the next guess that maximizes information gain.
+- **Best guess selection**: uses letter frequencies to select the next guess that maximizes information gain.
-- **Simulation Mode**: Runs the solver on all possible Wordle solutions to evaluate its performance.
+- **Simulation mode**: runs the solver on all possible Wordle solutions to evaluate its performance.

 ## Optimization